flugel-it/microk8s-aws/README.md

 This might take some minutes.
 There might be messages saying "Server not ready yet.
 Waiting for server", just wait.

+Then the script will ask you to change the cluster admin password and apply the change.

 When the script finishes it outputs importan information about how to use the cluster.

 ```console